 Build and deploy Java to Azure Functions

-You can use Azure Functions to run small pieces of code in the cloud with the overhead of running a server.
+You can use Azure Functions to run small pieces of code in the cloud without the overhead of running a server.
 In this step-by-step guide you'll learn how to create a pipeline that continuously builds and deploys a your Java function app.
 Your team can then automatically build each commit in GitHub, and if you want, automatically deploy the change to Azure Functions.

 A GitHub account, where you can create a repository.
 If you don't have one, you can create one for free.

 An Azure DevOps organization.
 If you don't have one, you can create one for free.
 (An Azure DevOps organization is different from your GitHub organization.
 Give them the same name if you want alignment between them.)

 If your team already has one, then make sure you're an administrator of the Azure DevOps project that you want to use.